Coral Lands

 Throughout the photographic process, a focus plane merging technique was used to extend the depth of field in the works.
-Later in the post processing stage, multiple layers were manually blended to create a single image, the aim being a perfectly in focus image.
+Later in the post-processing stage, multiple layers were manually blended to create a single image, the aim being a perfectly in-focus image.
 Attempting this slow technique was quite a challenge when it was discovered that coral can and do move quickly, making the blending process almost impossible at times.

 Each planetary day, coral emerges at dawn and retreats at dusk.
-One magical night of the year on a full moon, entire coral reefs spawn, reproducing in synchrony.
+One magical night of the year, on a full moon, entire coral reefs spawn, reproducing in synchrony.
 Their eggs are carried by ocean currents to create new life, shining a glimmer of hope for this disappearing life form.

 The works feature stars and moons which hint at the lunar relationship and cyclical attunement within all nature,